County, cities provide wealth of hurricane information

 La Marque

 For general, nonemergency, emergency management questions, residents may call 409-938-9225.
 During an emergency, the city prefers that residents utilize the city’s website, www.cityoflamarque.org, as it will be updated on a regular basis.
-In addition, a hotline will be set up and the number is 409-938-9260.
+Visit https://lamarqueconnect.bbcportal.com to sign up for emergency phone notifications.

 LEAGUE CITY